LLoCO: Learning Long Contexts Offline

 \section{Abstract}

 Processing long contexts remains a challenge for large language models (LLMs) due to the quadratic computational and memory overhead of the self-attention mechanism and the substantial KV cache sizes during generation.
-We propose a novel approach to address this problem by learning contexts offline through context compression and in-domain parameter-efficient finetuning.
+We propose \sys, a novel approach to address this problem by learning contexts offline through context compression and in-domain parameter-efficient finetuning with LoRA.
 Our method enables an LLM to create a concise representation of the original context and efficiently retrieve relevant information to answer questions accurately.
-We introduce \sys, a technique that combines context compression, retrieval, and parameter-efficient finetuning using LoRA.
 Our approach extends the effective context window of a 4k token LLaMA2-7B model to handle up to 128k tokens.
-We evaluate our approach on several long-context question-answering datasets, demonstrating that \sys significantly outperforms in-context learning while using $30\times$ fewer tokens during inference. \sys achieves up to $7.62\times$ speed-up and substantially reduces the cost of long document question answering, making it a promising solution for efficient long context processing.
-Our code is publicly available at \url{https://github.com/jeffreysijuntan/lloco}.
+We evaluate our approach on several long-context question-answering datasets, demonstrating that \sys significantly outperforms in-context learning while using $30\times$ fewer tokens during inference. \sys achieves up to $7.62\times$ speed-up during inference and $11.52\times$ higher throughput during finetuning, substantially reduces the cost of long document question answering.
+This makes it a promising solution for efficient long context processing.\footnote{Our code is publicly available on \url{https://github.com/jeffreysijuntan/lloco}.}